BorgXQ/continuo/README.md

 Click the gear icon above the version number to configure transition crossfade and global fade-in/out in **milliseconds**.
 All values save automatically and cannot be negative.

-- Transition crossfade (default: 100 ms) blends alternative jumps during procedural loop playback.
-Long durations are capped at half the shorter participating bar.
+- Transition crossfade (default: 100 ms) blends the source ending with audio immediately before the destination bar, preserving the destination's downbeat timing.
+Durations are capped at half the shorter participating bar and the available destination pre-roll.
 - Fade-in (default: 0 ms) softens the start of playback.
 - Fade-out (default: 0 ms) continues playback after Stop is pressed, gradually reducing it to silence.
 It does not automatically fade the natural end of a file.
 - Press Stop again in NOW PLAYING to end a fade-out immediately.